What do you need to know about 3D printing? For some time now, I am the proud owner of a 3D printer.

-To mount a 3D printer?
-Okay, you can buy a whole mount, but it will usually cost you more, although prices are starting to go down.
+To assemble a 3D printer?
+No big deal, you can buy a whole uphill one, but it will usually cost you more, although prices are starting to go down.

 Bad idea!
-It is quite safe to leave unattended 3D printer!
+It is quite dangerous to leave a 3D printer unattended!

-- First and most important: it can catch fire!
-Heating head heats up to 200 ° continuous, but well, except for the plastic that it melts, it should theoretically touch anything other.
-On the other hand, your son can start your engines heat and FRY your card!
-And believe me, the risk of is on fire in your home is not zero!
-I had the bad experience to have had (presumably) a blocked (2 times!) fan, mini fan, 4cm square.
+card burn!
+And believe me, the risk of setting your home on fire is not zero!
+I had the bad experience of having (presumably) a blocked fan (2 times!), these are the mini fan, 4cm sideways.
 It's not much, it's tiny and it consumes very little.
-1 h later, white smoke and the cable burned completely!
-The wire so heated that it is cut into 2!
-Fortunately I was nearby and that I saw because saw that it was a fan which cooled the motherboard, and so it began to heat up also!
-In addition, fortunately my cables were scattered and in height, and so it didn't hit anything other, but it is easily conceivable that the heat from this overheated wire was able to burn something and fire spreads!
-Casually, even when it burned the sheath that enveloped the wire!
+1h after, white smoke and the cable completely burned!
+The wire has heated up so much that it has cut in 2!
+Luckily I was next door and Saw it, because it was a fan that cooled the motherboard, so it was starting to heat up too!
+Also, fortunately my cables were scattered and high, and so it didn't affect anything else, but it's easy to imagine that the heat from this overheated wire could have set something on fire and the fire spreads!
+Mine of nothing, it still burned the sheath that wrapped the wire!

-Yes and no. The breaks on ongoing impressions is possible but may cause problems on the parts: head heats continuously and as long as the head is at the right temperature, the filament will be released… What will your impression because of the filament would be deposited there or should not be!
-A break with the head outside the print area?
-Yes, possible, but according to the duration of the break, your print will cool, and plus your room cool down, you can see a difference between the front area and zone after the break because instead whether a merger between 2 warm layers, it will become a merger between a cold and a hot layer.
+ecessary!
+A break with your head outside the print area?
+Yes, possible, but depending on the duration of the break, your print will cool down, and the cooler your room, the more you will see a difference between the front area and the area after the break because instead of a fusion between 2 hot layers, it will become a fusion between a cold layer and a warm layer.

 There are 2 heads 3D printers or more in order to manage more easily 2 colors or 2 different materials. -What does it faster?
 Yes and no, because 2 heads are on a same axes and therefore move at the same time.
 If you print 2 towers at the same time and the 2 towers are separated by the same distance that the 2 heads, you win no doubt time if he had done the 2 towers with a single head.
-But if you print one piece or your 2 pieces are a different distance the distance between 2 heads, saving time is much less!
-Double extruders are there mainly to print 2 colors or 2 different materials, not to save printing time.
+But if you print a single piece or your 2 pieces are at a different distance than the distance between the two heads, the time saving is much